-- 22. Land of moderate quality occupies 7.7 hectares (67%) of the site area and is found on the higher plateau area in the west of the site, adjoining Dark Lane. - 23.
-The main limitations to the agricultural use of this land include gradient and soil wetness. - 24.
-The soils have a clay loam topsoil texture over clay loam and clay to depth, with few stones within the soil profile.
-Occasionally the topsoils may have a silty clay loam texture.
-The depths to gleying and the slowly permeable layer place these soils in Wetness Class IV. - 25.
-Across this unit there are places where the land is strongly sloping (between 7° and 11°).
-Here gradient limits the agricultural use of the land to Subgrade 3b.
+- 22. Land of moderate quality occupies 5.7 hectares (68%) of the site area and is located in the north and east of the site. - 23.
+The main limitation to the agricultural use of this land is soil wetness. - 24.
+The soils have a clay loam topsoil texture overlying heavy clay loam and clay to depth, with few stones within the soil profile.
+The depths to gleying and the slowly permeable layer place these soils in Wetness Class IV.